 THE NUTCRACKER is a free event but call ahead to reserve group seating.

-LACKAWANNA COUNTY WINTER MARKET AT THE GLOBE
+LACKAWANNA WINTER MARKET

 The WINTER MARKET features dozens of musicians throughout the day.
 The Lackawanna Historical Society provides walking tours of downtown Scranton.
 The holidays are a beautiful time to see the architecture of downtown Scranton.